MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_01_Lab1_Ex1_Explore_M365_Defender.md

 1. In the **Enter password** dialog box, copy and paste in the admin's tenant password provided by your lab hosting provider and then select **Sign in**.

-    >**Note:** if you receive a message "You can't access this section." wait 5 minutes and try again.
-Sometimes the access rules need to propagate the tenant which can take many minutes.
+    >**Note:** If you receive a message "The operation could not be completed.
+Please try again later.
+If the problem persists, contact Microsoft support." just click **OK** to continue.

 1. If shown, close the Microsoft 365 Defender quick tour.